RickDW/bikey/README.md

-# Python package for simulated control of a robot bicycle
+# Python package for simulation-based reinforcement learning environments.

 This package contains custom OpenAI Gym environments that can interface with a [Spacar](http://spacar.nl/spacar) simulation.
 Spacar is a software package for